linnykos/tiltedCCA/README.md

 After installation of all the dependencies, the installation of the `tiltedCCA` package itself is fast (less than 2 minutes).

+# Small simulated dataset to demo the software

+See https://github.com/linnykos/tiltedCCA_analysis/tree/master/simulation for the small demo on how to use Tilted-CCA.

 # Setup

 The following shows the suggested package versions that the developer (GitHub username: linnykos) used when developing the Tilted-CCA package.